vaperrin98/beautiful-jekyll/index.md

 If they are flying solo, it must be because they are very different from the others!
 Let's find out why ...

 The first outlier is the **City of London**.
 This does not mean London as a whole, but rather the historical and central primary business center of London.
 This a major business and financial center, mostly consisting of companies and business group headquarters.
 Its characteristics are quite different from other boroughs, but what makes it that different?
-Let's look at some numbers: in comparison to the overall data for the other boroughs, we find that the City of London is an outlier for four of the seven variables used in this part of study.
-Indeed, it is an extreme borough for all the well-being variables, with the lowest happiness, life satisfaction and worthwhileness scores, and the highest anxiety scores.
+In comparison to the overall data for the other boroughs, we found that the City of London is an outlier for four of the seven variables used in this part of study.
+Indeed, it is an extreme borough for all the well-being variables, with the lowest happiness, life satisfaction and worthwhileness scores, and the highest anxiety scores, as can already be seen from the distributions shown ealier.

 We see that the City is different from other boroughs, particularly concerning the well-being of its inhabitants.This explains why the City of London can't be associated to any other borough.

 The second outlier is **Westminster**.
 A very touristic borough with high frequentation rates, where the Westminster Abbaye and the Big Ben can be seen.
 But what makes it so different from others?
-Let's look at some numbers again.
 Westminster borough is actually quite normal compared to the overall data of the other boroughs.
 But if the large majority of parameters are within the normal range, one variable is particularly high in this borough: the crime rates.
 The crime rates per thousand population in Westminster is almost 3 times higher as the london mean crime rates per thousand population.
 This added to the tourists everywhere, probably doesn't make it a great place to live in London ...

 If we did find some borough clusters, we see that it isn't easy to group the neighborhoods in very distinct clusters.
 This is not really surprising, as real human data is usually defined by many variables, and they are probably not all included in that analysis.